chrisarcand/chrisarcand.github.io/_posts/2016-05-12-im-moving-thank-you-dc-rubyists.md

 friendly, completely awesome group of people that unsurprisingly has a number of big names you'd recognize from the greater Ruby community.

-There are two many names to _truly_ thank here, but I'd like to especially thank [Chris Sexton][14] and [Sean Marcia][15] (Arlington Ruby, Ruby for Good, and RetroRuby organizers), [Geoff Harcourt][21] (aka [Thoughtbot][12]'s current [one-man band in DC][11], DCRUG co-organizer), and [a][16], [number][17], [of][18], [engineers][19], at [CustomInk][13] too long to type
+There are too many names to _truly_ thank here, but I'd like to especially thank [Chris Sexton][14] and [Sean Marcia][15] (Arlington Ruby, Ruby for Good, and RetroRuby organizers), [Geoff Harcourt][21] (aka [Thoughtbot][12]'s current [one-man band in DC][11], DCRUG co-organizer), and [a][16], [number][17], [of][18], [engineers][19], at [CustomInk][13] too long to type